136

 - To avoid the addition currency conversion fees, consider obtaining a U.S. funds Canadian credit card and setting up a U.S. funds Canadian bank account from which you pay the amount owing on the card.
 You can make transfers of money into the U.S. funds bank account when the exchange rate is most favourable.
 You may also be able to use the credit card to withdraw cash at ATMs.
 Check under what terms that is allowed.
 You may need to have a positive balance on your account against which the cash is withdrawn.

-- For shorter trips, you may wish to obtain all the U.S. cash you need before you leave Canada.
+- Although it is not advised to carry large amounts of cash, for shorter trips, you may wish to obtain all the U.S. cash you need before you leave Canada.

 4. Handling Your Mail